realtechsolutions/fsms/contentFiles/terms.md

 Fulfilment of a requirement.

 6.  ##### Contamination
-Introduction or occurrence of a contaminant, including a food safety hazard, in a product or environment.
+Introduction or occurrence of a contaminant, including a food safety hazard, in a product or  processing environment.

 7.  ##### Continual improvement
 Recurring activity to enhance performance.